google/gulava/README.md

 Prolog-style predicates and use them from normal Java code, seamlessly integrated with the magic of annotation processors.

-See the GitHub wiki for some how-tos.
+See the [GitHub wiki](https://github.com/google/gulava/wiki/How-to-write-a-logic-value-type-and-predicate) for some how-tos and to get started writing your own predicates and logic value types.

 This repository requires [Bazel](https://github.com/bazelbuild/bazel) to build, test, and run.
 After you have set up Bazel, you can run the demo: